Publications Local authorities

 This means 2 things: converting investment needs into operational projects across line departments and identifying all available financing options to support them.

-Today, the methodology is still under development and will be available by the end of June.
-While this method is tailored-made for French local governments, the approach is adaptable to other contexts.
-Whether you call it a capital investment plan, multi-annual budget, or infrastructure investment roadmap, the principles remain the same:
+This methodology will be available by the end of June.
+While this method is tailored-made to French local governments, the approach is adaptable to other contexts.
+Whether it is called a capital investment plan, multi-annual budget, or infrastructure investment roadmap, the principles remain the same:

 • Anchor climate goals in long-term financial planning